ChainAgnostic/varsig/README.md

 # 8 Acknowledgements

 Many thanks to [Quinn Wilton](https://github.com/QuinnWilton) for her many recommendations and stories of times she's used JSON signing exploits in [CTF](https://en.wikipedia.org/wiki/Capture_the_flag_(cybersecurity)) competitons.

-FIXME if an EIP-191 or FIDO encolope is used, it is strongly recommended that the content be a CID.